Maciek-Hetman/simple-qtile-config/README.md

 ## Keybinds ##
-They are mostly default, switching between windows is now mod + m instead mod + space, and you can launch nautilus with mod + f (of course you change nautilus to your preffered file manager), mod + return now launches alacritty, mod + p to take screenshot.
+They are mostly default, switching between windows is now mod + m instead mod + space, and you can launch thunar with mod + f (of course you change thunar to your preffered file manager), mod + return now launches alacritty, mod + p to take screenshot.
 Mod key remains default(mod4/windows key).

 ## Dependencies ##
-You need to have installed dmenu, qtile, python, python-pip, alacritty (or another terminal emulator, but change it in config.py before launching qtile), nautilus (or another file manager, you can change it in config.py file), alsa-utils (for volume widget, contains amixer), gnome-screenshot
+You need to have installed dmenu, qtile, python, python-pip, alacritty (or another terminal emulator, but change it in config.py before launching qtile), thunar (or another file manager, you can change it in config.py file), alsa-utils (for volume widget, contains amixer), gnome-screenshot
 Also run pip install psutil to make Net widget work.